The VRAM Flap is a Type III Mathes & Nahai myocutaneous flap. This article details its indications, anatomy, and surgical technique.

 - Identify the amount of skin island required overlying the rectus muscle.

 - Mark an outline of the rectus muscle

 - Incise vertically (along the muscle axis), just lateral to the midline.

 - Consider including paraumbilical myocutaneous perforators into the paddle.

 Dissection and Elevation

-- Dissect down to the anterior rectus sheath, which is divided vertically.
+- Incise down to the posterior rectus sheath

-- Release the muscle from its origin +/- insertion
+- Release the rectus from its origin, semilunaris and linea alba.

 - Ligate the superior epigastric vessels